 Essentially, Google AI offers a hands-on experience that takes advantage of technological solutions to everyday problems.

 What is your digital marketing campaign like?
-If it only consists of social media or SEO, then perhaps it’s time to take it to the next stage and start exploring different avenues by combing through the enormous Google marketing suite.
+If it only consists of social media or SEO, then perhaps it’s time to take it to the next stage and start exploring different tools and avenues by combing through the enormous Google marketing suite.
 This means using PPC, email marketing, voice search… the list goes on.
 You don’t even need a huge budget to take advantage of the system.
 Hard work, some know-how and a little bit of luck are the key ingredients to succeeding in the world of e-marketing.

 Are there any Google marketing tools worth mentioning?
 Which of these tools do you use?
 Let us know in the comments section below!